 PureBallast 3 runs at just 50% of its potential operating power in most situations when operating in IMO-regulated waters.
 It can then be ramped up to full power for the most difficult operating scenarios.
 This energy-efficient performance is maintained through automatic Cleaning-In-Place (CIP), which removes UV-impairing build-up without crew effort or the risk of scratching the lamp sleeves.

 PureBallast 3 is fully enclosed, fully automated and thoroughly integrated with the ballast water system.
 In other words, its operation requires nothing from the crew.

 Likewise, PureBallast 3 needs no salt or chemicals, even when operating in fresh water.
 No dosing is involved, and there are no tanks or ventilation systems needed to manage consumables or residuals.

 PureBallast 3 is an inline system in which the major components (filter and reactor) are incorporated into the ballast water piping.
-The reactor diameter is only marginally larger than that of the piping itself.
+The reactor, which is made of superaustenetic stainless steel for a lifetime of at least 20 years, has a diameter only marginally larger than that of the piping itself.
 This creates a highly flexible system with a small footprint, which is especially important for retrofits.